-Our Power 6 is calculated by adding up the individual verified UTRs of the 6 highest, most reliably-rated players on a team, and then rounding the sum to the nearest integer.
+Our Power 6 is calculated by adding up the individual verified UTRs of the 6 highest, most reliably-rated players on a team, and then showing the exact Power 6 including the two decimals.
 The Power 6 will consider a lower-rated player over a higher-rated one if the lower-rated player's UTR is more reliable.

 (Something to note – Although college teams have more than six players on their rosters, only six players play in the singles lineup for each team in college tennis events, hence the Power 6!)

 Coaches use the UTR Power 6 to compare team lineups and estimate how competitive dual matches will be.
 The UTR Power 6 also helps them with scheduling team matches for the season.